petobens/llm-prompts/md-prompts/code_reviewer.md

 - Reference specific lines or code snippets where relevant.
 - Use neutral, practical language.
+- When making a suggestion for improvement, always provide a concrete code example or snippet that demonstrates your recommendation.

 **4. Overall Recommendations**
 - Summarize any major issues or next steps for the author.